Rice's whale: Range and habitat

+A Rice's whale sighted in the western Gulf of Mexico.

 The Rice's whale is mainly restricted to the northeastern Gulf of Mexico.
 Specifically, scientists identified its core habitat range as a small stretch along the continental slope between depths of 150-410 m within and near the De Soto Canyon off the coasts of western Florida, Alabama, and eastern Louisiana.
 It is a non-migratory species and usually stays within this area year-round, making it the only known baleen whale resident to the Gulf of Mexico.
 A female that was GPS-tagged for 33 days in 2010 revealed that the whale spent 87.5% of the month within a 1083.9 km2 range just north of the De Soto Canyon, leaving only for a single 6-day round-trip to an area 237-245 km southeast.
 The reason as to why the Rice's whale restricts itself to such a small habitat range remains unknown.
 There were a few live sightings in the western Gulf outside the core habitat, including one sighted off the coast of Texas that was genetically confirmed as a Rice's whale via biopsy.
 Acoustic surveys off western Louisiana in 2019 also detected Rice's whale calls.
 These observations occurred on the continental slope at similar depth ranges to the core habitat.
 There is little evidence that these are attempts in regularly inhabiting western waters, though they may contain a marginal habitat zone.

 Whaling logbooks during the 18th and 19th centuries document at least 50 occurrences of "finbacks" (likely Rice's whales) distributed throughout the Gulf of Mexico, suggesting that the species once had had a wider historical distribution.
 These encounters concentrated near the continental slopes south of the Mississippi River Basin, in the Bay of Campeche, and north of the Yucatán Peninsula and occurred at a wider depth range, including some at depths greater than 1000 m.
 It is still unknown why the Rice's whale's distribution has declined to its current state, but the NOAA considers increased industrialization throughout the Gulf of Mexico and the subsequent underwater noise it brought a likely major factor.
 It is unlikely that whaling was another major factor, as the species did not recover from supposed whaling mortalities as seen in cetaceans that have been hunted in the past despite local whaling having been defunct for over a century ago, and there are no recorded kill counts.